 - 2. In the Data Sets area, select Specify Data Sets. - 3.
-Select the Messaging check box, and then select Messaging Application. - 4.
-In the Backup Method area, select Network Device, and choose a location for the backed-up files in the following fields: - Method: Select SCP, FTP, or SFTP. - User Name - Password - Host Name: Enter the host name or IP address. - Directory: Enter the full directory path to store the backup.
+Select the Messaging check box, and then select Messaging Application, Translations, Names and Messages. - 4.
+In the Backup Method area, select Network Device, and choose a location for the backed-up files in the following fields: - Method: Select SCP, FTP, or SFTP. - User Name - Password - · Host Name: Enter the IP address. - Directory: Enter the full directory path to store the backup.